Skip to content

 Summary

 Reporting repeated measures ANOVA in APA 7th edition format requires attention to several details beyond a standard ANOVA: test sphericity with Mauchly's test, apply corrections when needed, report corrected degrees of freedom, use partial eta squared for effect size, and include pairwise comparisons with effect sizes.
+For mixed designs, report all three effects (between-subjects, within-subjects, and interaction) with separate sphericity tests for within-subjects effects.
+Address carryover effects by reporting counterbalancing procedures, and always include Cohen's d for each pairwise comparison alongside the omnibus partial eta squared.
 Following the templates and examples in this guide ensures your results section meets journal standards on the first submission.

 Try It Now